 The SPECTRA dataset for the Kaimai scheme was created in 2007 using flow site 14132 Wairoa at Power Station.
 The flow site begins July 1993 and finishes in February 2007.
-The Wairoa at Power Station record was extended back from 1993 to 1932.
-Synthetic data was created by analysing simulated natural Taupo inflow and Wairoa at Power station and applying the distribution rating to the simulated natural inflow record at Lake Taupo.
+The Wairoa at Power Station record was extended back from 1993 to 1931.
+Synthetic data was created by analysing simulated natural Taupō inflow and Wairoa at Power station and applying the distribution rating to the simulated natural inflow record at Lake Taupō.
 Actual data is now recorded at the generation outflow form Ruahihi powerhouse representing the Kaimai outflow.

-Actual data and synthetic data were combined to provide a flow record for Wairoa at Power Station from 1932 to 2020.
+Actual data and synthetic data were combined to provide a flow record for Wairoa at Power Station from 1931 to 2021.

-This flow site is not recalculated back to 1932 as part of a full HMD update.
-The data is supplied by Trustpower and is simply appended to the previous dataset.
+This flow site is not recalculated back to 1931 as part of a full HMD update.
+The data is supplied by Manawa Energy and is simply appended to the previous dataset unless additional new data is provided i.e. it is treated the same as in an interim update as a full HMD update.